 Direct hangar-grade hardware in your browser with Morphic's Mecha AI video generator.
-Generate Mecha scenes like a cockpit launch with hydraulic clamps releasing at dawn, an aerial dogfight over neon city contrails, or a fallen frame slumped against a half-collapsed skyscraper, and pair them with the Speech and Music tools to layer pilot voiceover and an industrial-orchestral score.
-Lock the cel-shaded weight with Video Style Transfer.
+Generate a cockpit launch as clamps drop or a fallen frame against a skyscraper, add pilot voiceover with Speech, then lock the cel-shaded weight with Video Style Transfer.

 Mecha characters you can create